-Good learning programs involve everyone in planning and activities, whether it's a discussion among your team about goals or a brainstorming session among kids planning a video project.
-Here are some good ground rules for leading a discussion:
+Productive learning strategies involve everyone in planning and activities, whether it's a discussion among your team about goals or a brainstorming session among students planning a video project.
+Here are some meaningful ground rules for leading a discussion:

 - Know your purpose.
-Is the goal to arrive at a decision or merely to brainstorm possible ideas that you'll follow up on later?
+Is the goal to arrive at a decision or merely to brainstorm possible ideas that will be revisited?

 - Opinions should always be supported with evidence.
-If you're discussing a book, for example, ask follow-up questions about why the student believes what she does.
+If you're discussing a book, for example, ask follow-up questions to guide the students in finding supporting details.

 - Maintain a high energy level and enthusiasm.
 It's contagious!

-Whenever possible and appropriate, use techniques like mapping to provide a conceptual, visual structure to the ideas you're hearing.
-Let people see you writing their thoughts and ideas on the map.
+Whenever possible and appropriate, use techniques like mind mapping to provide a conceptual, visual structure to ideas being given.
+Let others see their thoughts and ideas being written on the map.